We may earn money or products from the companies mentioned in this post.

 My favorite website for checking my credit score for free is Credit Sesame!
 You can check your credit score for free each month, and it also offers free credit monitoring so you’re alerted if there are any changes to your credit report!

-Seriously, stop what you’re doing and go check your credit score on Credit Sesame for free!
+Seriously, stop what you’re doing and go check your credit score on Credit Sesame!

 What’s On A Credit Report